TremoloSecurity/OpenUnisonDockerDeploy/README.md

 OpenUnison is configured via the con/unison.xml file and the conf/myvd.conf file.
 When seting up the configurations for these files, the /usr/local/tomcat/bin/preProcConfig.py script is called to replace anything between #[] with its value for an environment variable.
 For instance #[OPENUNISON_HOST] will be replaced with the value of the environment variable OPENUNISON_HOST.
 This can be used to parameterize the configuration.

+For details on how to configure OpenUnison, see OpenUnison's documentation - https://www.tremolosecurity.com/docs/tremolosecurity-docs/1.0.6/openunison/openunison.html

 ## Environment Variables

 The following environment variables are defined in the Dockerfile